logaretm/vee-validate/docs/guide/basics.md

 });
 ```

-You can make things less verbose by destructing the args object:
+You can make things less verbose by destructuring the args object:

 ```js{2}
 extend('minmax', {